Policy Number: 3050

 Compliance with the Office for Civil Rights when Civil Rights Violations Occur:

-1. The school is responsible for identifying bullying, cyber-bullying, and hazing incidents about which it knows or reasonably should have known when it involves a protected The school must take immediate and appropriate action to investigate or otherwise determine what occurred.
+1. The school is responsible for identifying bullying, cyber-bullying, and hazing incidents about which it knows or reasonably should have known when it involves a protected class.
+The school must take immediate and appropriate action to investigate or otherwise determine what occurred.

 2. These duties are the school’s responsibility to investigate regardless of whether a person makes a complaint, a person requests the school to take action, or a person identifies the bullying, cyber-bullying or hazing as a form of discrimination.